A detailed travel guide to Nusa Penida Island featuring 12 epic things to do on Nusa Penida! Explore the best Nusa

 Book the cheap ferry from Bali online: Sanur (Bali) Ferry Transfer (fast-boat)

-Best Nusa Penida Trip from Bali (Best THINGS to do)
+Best Nusa Penida Trip from Bali (Includes the Top Things to do on the Island)

 I'd recommend staying on Nusa Penida Island for at least a couple of days in order to experience all of the epic things to do!
 However, we don't all have the luxury of unlimited travel time.

 So, if you're instead looking to tick off the Nusa Penida attractions on a big, adventure-filled day, then it might be a good idea to book an organized trip from Bali.